Rebirth-of-the-Night/onslaught/docs/mob/customai.md

 All custom AI NBT needs to be placed inside the `ForgeData/Onslaught/CustomAI` tag.

 Each task exposes some optionally configurable properties.
-If you omit any of the properties, defaults from the mod's config file will be used.
+If you omit any of the properties, defaults from the mod's config file will be used: `config/onslaught/onslaught.cfg`.

 !!! warning "Task Priority"
     Each task does expose a configurable priority, however, we recommended that you omit the `Priority` tag and let the mod use the defaults.
 The default priorities should work for most mobs and changing them may result in undesirable behavior and performance hits.